Montana/burrito-quiz/README.md

 # Burrito Quiz

 Something I made for fun, to see what kind of burrito my brother bought from WalMart at any given time, via a multiple choice via context clues he gives me throughout conversations we have throughout the day.
-99% accuracy.
+I'll quiz myself, and the results are always with 99% accuracy.